John 21:1-25 - Outline of John (Book Notes menu page)

 and two other of his disciples.

 At the end of ch.
 20, the disciples were still in Jerusalem.
 Since then, they had traveled to Galilee, in obedience to the instructions of Jesus and of the angels at the tomb (Mat 26:32; 28:7,10; Mark 16:6-7).
-Note that in the Mark passage, special attention was given to Peter, who due to his failure (of denying the Lord) might otherwise have drowned in his despondency.
+Note that in the Mark passage, special attention was given to Peter, who due to his failure (by denying the Lord) might otherwise have drowned in his despondency.
 In this chapter, the Lord will restore Peter to full fellowship with Himself.

 Jesus shewed {manifested} Himself.- This is one of the many appearances of the Lord Jesus,